 - Packaging depends on the specific store’s policies and the shopper, so you may end up with cloth, paper, or plastic bags.

-Cost: Without a membership, delivery costs $7 an order.
+Cost: Delivery is free for members on orders over $35.
+Orders under $35 will be charged a $7 delivery fee.
 Like with Instacart, the cost of the groceries is slightly marked up, and tipping your shopper is encouraged via the app.

 Reader insight: Take advantage of this service for travel — rather than packing baby foods or snacks, get your order all set up and when you’re close to arriving at your hotel, have it be delivered soon after you check in.